NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-n4m-intro.md

 - The National Research Data Infrastructure (NFDI) aims to systematically index, edit, interconnect, and make available the valuable stock of data from science and research.
   Digital data storage is an indispensable prerequisite for treating new research issues, generating findings, and making innovations.
 Therefore, the NFDI association was founded in 2020.
   Further information can be found on their [website](https://www.nfdi.de/?lang=en).
-- NFDI provides a [starter guide (German)](https://nextcloud.nfdi4microbiota.de/f/103172) (internal link), where you can find information on all committees, etc.
+- NFDI provides a starter guide, where you can find information on all committees, etc. It is document is available for new members upon request.
 - Many documents addressing the NFDI e.V. and the proposals of most consortia are published on Zenodo.
 - The NFDI e.V. has [five sections]((https://www.nfdi.de/sections/?lang=en)) addressing cross-cutting topics of all consortia.
 - In a 30-minute video, the [statute](https://www.youtube.com/watch?v=mXNeZdzCfBg&t=434s) of the NFDI e.V.
 (German) is explained on their [YouTube channel](https://www.youtube.com/channel/UCTz321rUFOvrKOgkFfhyhLQ).